evviecurran/Regex/gist-template.md

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 ^ is the beginning of the text and $ is the end of the text.
-These are considered the anchors.
+These characters are considered the anchors.
 ### Quantifiers

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-Used to quantify how many times a part of a regular expression should be repeated - how many times you would like (an individual character, a character class or a sub-expression) it to be repeated
+Used to tell how many times a part of a regular expression should be repeated - how many times you would like (an individual character, a character class or a sub-expression) to be repeated

 + operator : connects users email name + email service+ .com